Naturopathic doctors often combine different complementary

 therapies—such as massage, herbal medicine, or diet—to help the body heal

 itself and stay well.
-Naturopaths do not prescribe drugs or do surgeries.
-But they may refer people to a medical doctor or specialist when needed.
+They may refer people to a medical doctor or specialist when needed.
 In

-some states, naturopaths have a limited ability to prescribe medicines.
+some states, naturopathic doctors have a limited ability to prescribe medicines.

 A licensed naturopathic doctor (ND) attends a